pawelniewie/pawelniewiadomski.com/_posts/2016-09-09-friday-link-pack.md

 A lot of [interesting observations on SaaS distribution model](https://medium.com/product-people/saas-is-ripe-for-disruption-56429324a0ed#.tvgoo34hb
 ).
 Should you choose it for you next project?
 Is desktop dying?
 What are pros and cons of going SaaS?
 This and a lot more from Justing Jackson.
 Plus a lot of interesting SaaS tools for your company.
 Atlassian is a great example having both versions - behind the server and cloud - and both having their own customers and growing.

 [30K Page Views for $0.21: A Serverless Story](https://fmlnerd.com/2016/08/16/30k-page-views-for-0-21-a-serverless-story/) - how to optimize your cost moving to AWS lambda.
-It's a theme on the conference as well with [Austen Collins](https://twitter.com/austencollins) taking about [their framework](http://serverless.com).
+It's a theme on the conference as well with [Austen Collins](https://twitter.com/austencollins) talking about [their framework](http://serverless.com).

 Having sleep problems?
 Here's a [TED talk for you](http://www.ted.com/talks/jessa_gamble_how_to_sleep) - how humans have slept before.
 I wish I had time for such a long sleep 😴